|Audacity currently ships only with the mod-script-pipe module, though some other experimental modules are available in the source code.|

 - Modules Preferences.

-Mod-script pipe can only be compiled from our source code.
-This is a GUI plug-in that allows Audacity to be driven from an external Perl script, or using any other scripting language that supports named pipes.
-Please be aware of the security implications of allowing other applications or processes to control Audacity.
-For more information, see Scripting.
+This is a plug-in that allows Audacity to be driven from an external Python script, or using any scripting language that supports named pipes.

 - Add a "modules" folder to the Audacity installation folder

-- Add the file such as mod-nyq-bench.dll (Windows) or mod-nyq-bench.so (Mac) to the Modules folder, restart Audacity and open Modules Preferences
+- Add the file to the modules folder, restart Audacity and open Modules Preferences

 - You should see that file is marked as "New":